nescode/hellodjango/python_opsandexp.md

 ### Introduction
 Most statements (logical lines) that you write in any programming language contain expressions.
 A simple example of an expression is 2 + 3.
 An expression can be broken down into operators and operands.

 **Operators and operands:** Operators are functionality that do something and can be represented by symbols such as + or by special keywords.
 Operators require some data to operate on and such data is called operands.
 In this case, 2 and 3 are the operands.
-Some of the well known operators are:
+Some of the well known operators with descriptions and examples are:

 SL | OPERATORS | DESCRIPTIONS | EXAMPLE
 --------------- | ------------ | ------------- | ----------------